 Independent or group activity in an area of educational development.
 Such areas of activity shall be defined in the Schedule of Classes.
-A maximum of three units will be allowed toward graduation.
 A maximum of two activities may be completed per semester.
-Not applicable to the Associates Degree

-PUENTE: PLANNING FOR COLLEGE SUCCESS I 1 UNIT PREREQUISITE: None.
+PUENTE: PLANNING FOR COLLEGE SUCCESS I

 Designed for students in the Puente Program, this course helps students identify their academic strengths and weaknesses as a first step in long-term educational planning.
 Includes stress management, motivation, self-esteem, cultural identify, and the Chicano/Latino experience.